How to Choose the Best Interactive Display for Business?

 1.4 Touch & Stylus

-Touch functionality is a key feature for interactive flat panel displays.
+Touch functionality is a key feature of interactive whiteboards.
 It allows participants to write, annotate and operate the platform using either their fingers or a stylus and enables multiple users to draw on the display for group discussion.

 But there are some considerations you need to make when it comes to touch functions.
 Most interactive flat panel displays support 20 touch points – but this is only from a hardware perspective.
 This means that although your display has a higher capacity for points, the operating system might limit the flat panel to just 10 touch points.
-Although the limited points are still considered fine for multiple users to write or draw for group discussion.
+Although the limited points are still considered fine for multiple users to write or draw.

 If you would like to use Windows OS, this operating system will allow as many as 20 touch points.
 Though, if you would like to use your macOS laptop, you will need to download a driver and install Mac gestures to the display.

-Thinking about the meeting scenario, group discussion for idea collaboration will be very important, Meetboard 3 interactive displays for business bundles in two stylus pens that are capable of being operated simultaneously.
+Thinking about the meeting scenario, group discussion for idea collaboration will be very important, Meetboard 3 interactive displays for business bundles in two double-headed stylus pens that are capable of being operated simultaneously with two different writing colors.

 2. UI & UX Designs